Operations

 Yes.
 We're registered as a data controller in the EU, support DSAR within 30 days, and provide a signed DPA on request.
 The architecture treats guest PII as a first-class concern, not an afterthought.

 Yes.
 We accept SYP via local bank transfer.
-Pricing is published in USD but billed at the prevailing rate.
-Reach out and we'll set you up — we work directly with Syrian banks to avoid friction.
+Prices are in Syrian Pounds for Syrian customers.
+Reach out and we'll set you up.
+We work directly with Syrian banks to avoid friction.

 Our e-invoicing implementation passes the ZATCA simplified-invoice validation suite.
-Formal solution-provider listing is in process; we expect listing in Q1 2026.
+Formal solution-provider listing is in process; we expect listing soon.
 Until then, invoices we generate are technically compliant and accepted by auditors.

 Yes.
 You keep your existing Booking.com / Expedia / Almosafer accounts; we connect via the official APIs.
 No need to migrate accounts.